 I’m available for media interviews.
 I’ve previously been featured on national and regional media, including BBC 5 Live, SkySports, TalkSport, the Times, the Telegraph and the Guardian.

 I am a Senior Lecturer in Sports Management and Development and coorindator of the Referee and Match Official Research Network.
 I am a member of the editorial board for Soccer & Society and a regular reviewer of articles for a wide variety of academic journals.
-I am also a Fellow of the Higher Education Academy.
+I am also a Senior Fellow of the Higher Education Academy.

 I have recently published a book on the subject of elite referees in football entitled, Elite Soccer Referees: Officiating in the Premier League, La Liga and Serie A, and prior to joining the University of Portsmouth in 2009 I had over five years experience working within the Sports Management and Sports Development sector.